 For anyone who has ever bought a house, you’ll be familiar with how stressful and life-consuming the process can be.
 This is especially true if you’re selling your existing home at the same time and need to sell it before you can buy your next property.
-Estate agents are there to help steer you through the process.
+Estate agents are there to help steer you through the process of buying.
 Here we take you step-by-step through the entire journey from deciding to move right through to completion.

 How long does it take to buy a house?

 The average time to buy a house from offer to completion is around 10-12 weeks.